 2.1.1 Businesses in operation by industry

-The number of firms operating in a given industry gives an indication of the market structure and level of competition, which in turn determines how firms might innovate.
+The number of businesses operating in a given industry gives an indication of the market structure and level of competition, which in turn determines how businesses might innovate.
 At the end of June 2018, there were 2,313,291 actively trading businesses in the Australian market sector.
-This represents an increase of 3.4 per cent from 2,238,299 at the end June 2017.
-The Transport, Postal and Warehousing industry grew by 16.8 per cent, whilst the Agriculture, Forestry and Fishing and the Mining industries decreased by 0.9 per cent and 0.5 per cent, respectively.
+This represents an increase of 3.4 per cent from 2,238,299 businesses at the end June 2017.
+The Transport, Postal and Warehousing industry grew by 16.8 per cent, whilst the Agriculture, Forestry and Fishing and the Mining industries declined by 0.9 per cent and 0.5 per cent, respectively.
 All other industries reported single digit growth.
-As at 30 June 2018, the highest number of firms were in Construction (383,326 firms or 17.1 per cent of total) and in Professional, Scientific and Technical Services (280,425 firms or 12.5 per cent of total).
+As at 30 June 2018, the highest number of businesses were in Construction (383,326 businesses or 17.1 per cent of total) and in Professional, Scientific and Technical Services (280,425 businesses or 12.5 per cent of total).

 2.1.2 Business entries and exits by industry